Updated March 3, 2025

-Reading Time: 2 minutesSnapshots What’s Popular
+Reading Time: 2 minutes

 Using Google Trends To Find What’s Hot or Not

-So, if you drop something like ‘High jump’ into the tool (as shown below), you can see that every 4 years there’s a large increase in the number of people searching for the sport.
+So, if you drop something like ‘High jump’ into the tool (as shown below), you can see that every 4 years, there’s a large increase in the number of people searching for the sport.
 The tool also shows you that people have searched for ‘olympics 2012’ ‘Usain Bolt’ and a number of other things.

 Missing the Point

 But Google Trends misses the point.
 Journalism should not be driven by what people are searching for online.
 Journalism should be driving what people search for online.
 Journalists should not be writing articles about “topics that are trending.”
 In my (humble) opinion, they should be writing articles about topics that are important.
 Obviously, at some point, these two things may overlap.
 The idea that journalism should be led by what people are already looking for is too easy a trap to fall into.
-And, a trap that many of the most popular news websites are falling into.
+A trap that many of the most popular news websites are falling into.

 Is it Still Cool to be Trendy?